 Selected instructors will meet with an assigned project coordinator prior to the Sprint to review any current versions of course materials, further define the project’s desired outcomes and determine what support will be needed during the Sprint.
 The project coordinator will assist the instructor by managing the Sprint, determining goals and logistics for the Sprint.

-Breakfast and lunch will be provided during each day of the Sprint.
+Lunch and snacks will be provided during each day of the Sprint.

 - a description of the course related to this project